N3rdL0rd/crashlink/README.md

 Pure Python HashLink bytecode parser/disassembler/decompiler/modding tool

+> [!WARNING]
+> This project is under active development.
+Breaking changes may be made to APIs with zero notice.

 ## Features

 - Pure Python with zero dependencies, integrates nicely in a lot of places (IDAPython compatible!)